openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_config-identity.rst

 Compute
 ~~~~~~~

-If you use Networking, do not run the Compute nova-network service (like
+If you use Networking, do not run the Compute ``nova-network`` service (like
 you do in traditional Compute deployments).
 Instead, Compute delegates
 most network-related decisions to Networking.
 Compute proxies
 tenant-facing API calls to manage security groups and floating IPs to
 Networking APIs.
-However, operator-facing tools such as nova-manage, are
+However, operator-facing tools such as ``nova-manage``, are
 not proxied and should not be used.

 .. warning::